norulshahlam/spring-jwt2/README.md

 ### High level overview

+- Encrypt your user's password using BCrypt
 - Setup SecurityConfig
 - Implement custom UserDetailsService to validate user credentials
 - Create a CustomAuthenticationFilter to intercept only for logging in.
 Here is where we generate JWT.
 - Inside CustomAuthenticationFilter, get login details and use our custom UserDetailsService to validate
 - If validation success, generate JWT
+- Set your session to stateless